-Your car will not just charge at home.
+Your car will not just draw energy from your home.
 When electricity usage is high, your car can help power your home, contributing to the next generation of smart energy management.

-Homes, offices, stores, and factories in your community will link together via the cloud.
+Homes, offices, stores, and factories in your community will link together via cloud technology.
 Working together, we can create a low-carbon society.

-Efficient energy use isn’t just something that happens at home, but across entire towns.
-The Energy Data Management System uses a cloud server to gather energy consumption data from factories, schools, offices and homes.
-It then gives back advice on how to use energy in the most efficient way.
-This system allows facilities with extra capacity to send electricity to buildings that need more.
-In the event of disasters, energy can be precisely used where it’s most needed.
+The Energy Data Management System uses a cloud server to gather energy consumption data from factories, schools, offices, and homes.
+It then offers advice on how to consume energy in the most efficient way.
+This system allows facilities with extra capacity to send electricity to buildings requiring more.
+In the event of a disaster, energy can be precisely allocated for use where it is most needed.

 The Home Energy Management System (HEMS) were developed to share electricity between battery-powered vehicles such as plug-in hybrid vehicles (PHV) and your home.
 Using HEMS, users can charge vehicles with solar energy during off-peak hours and efficiently power their homes using their vehicles during peak hours, thus drawing less energy from city power grids.
 Toyota PHVs can supply enough energy on one tank of gas using its engine to power a standard home for around four days (40 kWh)

 Users can manage home energy use in real-time using a smartphone.
 Regardless of location, users can check the PHV battery charge level, turn on or off heating and air-conditioning, and easily check a home's energy use.
 This information is empowering and can be used to plan a more efficient, greener way of living.